 When you've run all your tests, save the results and close Test Runner.
 Now, all the test results are stored in Visual Studio Online.

 View the testing status for your test suite.

-The most recent results for each test are displayed.
+You see the most recent results for each test.